-John’s newest credit is Peter Farrelly’s comedy feature RICKY STANICKY, currently in post and starring John Cena, Zac Efron and William H. Macy.
-Other recent feature credits include Tim Sutton’s indie feature TAURUS starring Machine Gun Kelly, which premiered at Berlinale 2022 before its theatrical release, and Phillip Noyce’s indie thriller THE DESPERATE HOUR starring Naomi Watts, released by Roadside Attractions following its 2021 TIFF premiere.
+In features, John’s work can be seen in the Peter Farrelly directed comedies BALLS UP starring Mark Wahlberg and RICKY STANICKY starring John Cena, Zac Efron and William H. Macy for Amazon; Tim Sutton’s indie feature TAURUS starring Machine Gun Kelly, which premiered at Berlinale 2022 before its theatrical release; and Phillip Noyce’s indie thriller THE DESPERATE HOUR starring Naomi Watts, released by Roadside Attractions following its 2021 TIFF premiere.
+Other credits include 100 BLOODY ACRES starring Angus Sampson and Damon Herriman, cult favorite LAKE MUNGO (which he also co produced) and THE PERFECT HOST, starring David Hyde Pierce, which premiered at Sundance prior to its US release.

 John graduated with an MA from the prestigious Australian Film Television and Radio School.
 He is a member of the DGA and ACS (Australian Cinematographers Society) and is a dual Australian/US citizen.